1ynxy/mesh-net/README.md

 # mesh-net

-Dissertation project on peer-to-peer network architectures for procedurally generated voxel worlds in C++.
+Dissertation project on persistent data synchronisation in peer-to-peer network architectures.

 When running on a headless server it must be run using a virtual frame buffer so that GLFW can initialise correctly.
 This can be achieved using Xvfb.